 Uzès Day Trip to Arles.
 It’s More than Van Gogh.

 Today most people go to Arles to trace the footsteps of Van Gogh.
 That idea intrigues me, but not for this trip.
 There were other places I wanted to see that were nearby.
 So I spent the morning in Arles visiting a couple of its most important Roman artifacts: the Arena and the Amphitheatre.

 Frankly, I am surprised at myself, but history is taking on a whole new meaning.
 It’s actually fun to put together names and events now that I can put them into context.

-Arles has a history that traces back to a primitive tribe of people who lived between the river (Rhone) and the marshes, Ar-laith.
-From early on, Arles was overshadowed by Marseilles, the nearby settlement by the sea, It’s interesting that the city’s fate and wealth took a positive turn when the people of Arles gave aid to Julius Caesar in defeating Pompey in Marseilles.
+Arles has a history that traces back to a primitive tribe of people who lived between the river (Rhone) and the marshes.
+From early on, Arles was overshadowed by Marseilles, the nearby settlement by the sea.
+Interestingly, the city’s fate and wealth took a positive turn when the people of Arles gave aid to Julius Caesar in defeating Pompey in Marseilles.
 Among other contributions to Caesar’s cause, the shipbuilders of Arles constructed twelve fighting vessels for Caesar’s troops, reading them to sail in less than 80 days.

 Caesar bestowed the title “Colonia Julia Paterna Arelatensis Sextanorum” upon Arles.
-He then stationed his Vi legion in Arles which helped create a Roman city of great reknown.
-The Arles Arena is a reminder of the rich Roman city Arles became.
-Built on a smaller scale than the arena in Nimes, it appears to be a “mini” arena in comparison.
+He then stationed his Vi legion in Arles, which helped create a Roman city of great renown.
+The Arles Arena reminds us of how prosperous Arles became during Roman times.
+Built on a smaller scale than the Arena in Nimes, it appears to be a “mini” arena in comparison.
 Even so, it accommodates up to 25,000 spectators.
-Like in Nimes, the Arena has an active life still today, hosting popular bull fights and local festivals.
+Like in Nimes, the Arena still has an active life, hosting popular bullfights and local festivals.